 Power is used in reprocreating engines to store a small amount of energy during a stroke and to return it during the next cycle.
 Similarly, it is used in toy cars, gyroscopes, etc.

 Making of Free Energy Using Capacitor:

 Some components are needed to generate free energy using a capacitor.
-There are 8 capacitors such as 10v and 4700uf, printed circuit board, soldering iron, and soldering wire.
+There are eight capacitors such as 10v and 4700uf, printed circuit board, soldering iron, and soldering wire.
 Connect the capacitor in the first parallel circuit and draw a circuit diagram.
-All negative side capacitors connected to one wire and all negative side capacitors connected to another wire like the circuit diagram shown below.
+All negative side capacitors are connected to one wire, and all negative side capacitors are connected to another wire like the circuit diagram shown below.

 Permanent Magnet DC Motor:

 PMDC motor is a permanent magnet DC motor which consists of two main components one is the rotor, and the other is a stator.
 Therefore it is necessary to construct a DC motor to establish the magnetic field.
 Magnetic can be any type of electric magnet or permanent magnet.
 Whereas in a DC motor, a permanent magnet is used to create a magnetic field.
 That is why it is known as a permanent magnet DC motor.

 Here the stator permanent magnet and the permanent magnet mounted in the peripheral of the stator are arranged in such a way that the N pole S pole of each magnet alternately faces each other.
 The rotor of this motor is similar to other DC motors.
 The rotor or armature has a core, winding, and commutator.
 The permanent magnet DC motor is shown in the figure below.